kennytilton/web-mx/src/tiltontec/example/quick_start/README.md

 Below, we quickly touch on a dozen essential Web/MX mechanisms that cover everything we need to know about Web/MX and the developer experience, or D/X, it supports.

-The same content can be viewed in an executable fashion by running the code alongside this README file:
+The same content can be viewed in an executable fashion by running the example with these two steps:
 ```bash
 cd web-mx
 clojure -M -m figwheel.main --build quick-start --repl
 ```
+Now watch for the app/commentary to appear in your browser at [localhost:9500](http://localhost:9500/quick-start.html).

 For those to content to read...
 ## It Is Just HTML
 To begin with, we just write HTML, SVG, and CSS, each thinly disguised as CLJS.